c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 During the exam you will type `kubectl` hundreds of times and will also need to back up configuration files.
 To save time and reduce the risk of mistakes (especially when nervous), avoid typing repeated commands: use aliases, functions, and shortcuts to prevent typos.

-Each remote exam node already contains a preconfigured `.bashrc` file with several useful settings.
+Each remote exam node already contains a preconfigured `~/.bashrc` file with several useful settings.
 A handy trick is to copy that file back to the main workstation, append your own aliases, and then copy it back to the remote nodes.

-First, create a backup and copy the remote `.bashrc`:
+First, create a backup of the main instance `~/.bashrc` file:

 ```bash
 cp ~/.bashrc ~/.bashrc.bkp